open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Api/README.md

 All the official
 [Exporters](../../docs/trace/extending-the-sdk/README.md#exporter) shipped from
-this repo supports the above shown mechanism of setting status.
+this repo support the above shown mechanism of setting status.

 #### Setting Status - DiagnosticSource version older than 6.0